-The patient's next of kin gives consent for the autopsy.
-Permission is given by the closest relative, according to the order in this list: spouse, children of legal age, parents, siblings, grandparents, uncles/aunts/first cousins, legal guardian.
+The health care proxy (HCP) gives consent for the autopsy.
+If no HCP has been designated, the patient's next of kin gives consent for the autopsy.
 That is, if there is a spouse, the spouse gives consent.
 If not, the decision moves to any children, then to parents, and so on.
 The person giving permission will be asked to sign a consent form for the procedure.
 There is space to write any specific instructions for the pathologist.

 Will we learn the results?

 The results of the autopsy are shared with the patient's doctor.
 Families may contact the patient's doctor for information about the autopsy.
-Or, they may request a copy of the autopsy report from the medical records department at Beth Israel Deaconess Medical Center.
+Or, they may request a copy of the autopsy report through the patient relations department at Beth Israel Deaconess Medical Center, 617-975-9750.